openEOPlatform/documentation/getting-started/python/index.md

 After that the website will give you the instructions to go back to the python client, where your connection has logged your account in.
 This means that every call that comes after that via the connection variable is executed by your user account.

-As OpenID Connect authentication is a bit more complex and depends on the environment your are using it in, please refer to the general [Authentication documentation for openEO Platform](../../authentication/index.md) for more information.
+As OpenID Connect authentication is a bit more complex and depends on the environment you are using it in, please refer to the general [Authentication documentation for openEO Platform](../../authentication/index.md) for more information.

 ## Creating a Datacube